 NON-FUSIBLE or FUSIBLE Interfacing?

 There are basically two ways to apply interfacing, depending on the type: non-fusible interfacing.
 You need to sew it to the back of the fabric, hence also called sew in interfacing.
 The one I prefer (and you might too): fusible interfacing.
 The non-fusible is also called interlining.

 When To Use NON-FUSIBLE INTERFACING?

 Although it’s often a matter of personal preference and widely available, sew-in interfacing is not the first choice of many beginner sewers.
 It needs to be sewn together with the fabric, meaning it will take more of your time and you’ll need to work with several layers.
-But sometimes the non-fusible type will be the preferred, or even the only option.
-When?
+But sometimes the non-fusible type will be the preferred or even the only option:

 - When your fabric is not suitable for ironing.

-- When the fabric has a lot of structure, and
+- or when the fabric has a lot of structure, and

 - Visual effect: when fusing would work against the desired visual effect of the finalized project. (eg when you want that fluffy feel of a project – like these round storage baskets.